-Continuing on from yesterday’s post about how banks differentiate themselves from each other.
+Continuing on from yesterday’s post about how banks differentiate themselves.

-Always get many quotes to get your cheapest insurance, however, Banks are now in the insurance business so remember to avail yourself of this service too.
+Always get many quotes to get your cheapest insurance.
+However, Banks are now in the insurance business so remember to avail yourself of this service.

-OK, only 1 or 2 really offer “free” banking (ING and PC Financial are the two I can think of), and that is the major differentiators that I can see for banking.
-If you can get your banking services for free, that is a major differentiators for any bank (and if you are paying too much for your banking that should be a differentiators as well).
+OK, only 1 or 2 offer “free” banking (EQ, and PC Financial are the two I can think of), and that is the major differentiator that I can see for banking.
+If you can get your banking services for free, that is a major differentiator for any bank (and if you are paying too much for your banking that should be a differentiator as well).
 I have already ranted about this topic enough times, but remember you don’t have to pay $25 a month to a bank for the privilege of using their services!
 Paying $30 for cheques is even worse!

 Are there other services or things that would cause someone to prefer one bank over another?
 Any and all opinions or comments are invited.

 Of course, there are plenty of folks that offer free banking